vguerra/FlightDelayPrediction/report/README.md

 - D2 as a label (delayed flights affected by extreme weather, plus those ones for which NAS delay is greater than or equal to the delay threshold)
 - 60 min for the delay threshold
 - 12 hours of weather data

+In this report positives will define as delayed flights and negatives as on-time flights.

 ## Implementation
 ### Reading datasets and preprocessing